-- For the Biology test, the number of questions answered correctly that belong to each content area contribute to each subscore.
+- For the Biology Test, the number of questions answered correctly that belong to each content area contribute to each subscore.

-- For the Psychology test, the number of questions answered correctly that belong to each content area and the number of questions answered correctly on the whole test both contribute to each subscore.
+- For the Physics and Psychology Tests, the number of questions answered correctly that belong to each content area and the number of questions answered correctly on the whole test both contribute to each subscore.
 In most cases, questions that belong to a content area also require some ability in other content areas.
 By using the number of correct answers on the whole test in the computations of each subscore, the responses to the questions that belong to other content areas are allowed to contribute and the quality of the subscore is enhanced.